Sign Up

 AAppetite disturbance (increased or decreased with weight gain or loss)

-PPsychomotor agitation, retardation
+PPsychomotor agitation or retardation

 SSuicidal thoughts, preoccupation with death